 "In this very large population-based study, we found that individuals at both ends of the spectrum-people with very high and very low levels were at increased risk of death" said Professor Stack.
 This pattern of association was what we call a j-shaped relationship.
-We found that adults with the lowest levels of transferrin saturation ratio (< 17.5 %) had higher percentage of anaemia and several other chronic conditions like heart disease, diabetes, and poor socioeconomic status, indicators that might have accounted for the higher rates of death.
+We found that adults with the lowest levels of transferrin saturation ratio (heart disease, diabetes, and poor socioeconomic status, indicators that might have accounted for the higher rates of death.
 Yet, when we accounted for these factors in our analysis, low levels continued to predict higher death risk."

 "What was even more surprising, was that adults who had high transferrin saturation ratio > 31% also experienced higher rates of death, a relationship that was not accounted for by levels of inflammation or other medical conditions."

 "When we looked at the relationship between transferrin saturation and deaths from cardiovascular disease, the results were even more striking.
 A low transferrin saturation ratio less than 17.5 % increased the risk of cardiovascular death by over 200% while a higher TSAT level above 31% increased the risk by almost 60%" said Dr John Ferguson PhD, biostatistician and senior author of the study.